Rigshospitalet-KFNM/DicomNode/docs/source/tutorials/create_a_pipeline.md

 * `requires_values` - Dict which is a mapping between tags and values.
 An image is only valid if it matches the given value.

-You must implement a method to check if the input have all the images it needs.
+You must implement a method called `validate` to check if the input have all the images it needs for processing.
+This is more tricky that you might think because there's not a universal tag, which

 And finally you must provide a method for transforming the dicom images into a format used by your processing step.